hackforla/peopledepot/docs/how-to/create-initial-data-migrations.md

 ## Combine Script in Migration

-- Look for name of the last migration file in data/migrations directory
+- Look for name of the last migration file in `core/data/migrations` directory

 - Create a script in the same directory named `<number>_<model in lowercase>_seed.py` with the following contents and replace `<model in lower case>` and `<name of last script>` with appropriate values:

-    ```python
+    ```py
     from django.db import migrations

     from core.models import <model in CamelCase>